Leveled educational intervention for the different structured literacy stages.

 These mnemonics were created to provide visual pictures to help students remember and relate to the words.
 You can find the whole set HERE.

 The letter /ere/ can make lots of sounds.
-This is tricky spelling to teach.
+This is a tricky spelling to teach.
 It is mostly one of the reasons the students start to struggle with sight words.
-Even for students that are good at decoding, this is a very tricky thing to understand.
+Even for students who are good at decoding, this is a very tricky thing to understand the r controlled clip cards have helpful mnemonic images for the sound connection.

-R controlled Trigraphs Mnemonic Bossy r Booklet, spelling help sounds air, ear,
+R controlled Trigraphs Mnemonic Bossy r Booklet, spelling help for sounds air, ear,

 Mnemonic pictures are a great way to help teach sound sorting for the various tricky spellings of the five bossy r trigraphs.

 air, ear, oar, er, r .
-These 5 sounds can be spelled lots of ways.
+These 5 sounds can be spelled in lots of ways.

 This booklet has 35 Mnemonic pictures for the vowels and bossy r – to help create a visual picture that can remind the student how the word is spelled.